5% discount for more than 1 person covered

 Looking for affordable funeral insurance?
 Tips for getting the best value for money and avoiding rip-offs

-Before you sign up to a funeral insurance policy, you'll want to make sure you're getting the most value for your money.
+Before you sign up to a funeral insurance policy, you'll need to make sure funeral insurance is right for you and, if you think it is, make sure you're getting the most value for your money.
 A simple way to find affordable funeral insurance is to:

 - Look out for policy discounts.
 You can get policy discounts up to 20% off (e.g. for joint policies with your partner).